harlan-zw/nuxt-seo/README.md

 })
 ```

-Alternatively, you can set the `NUXT_INDEXABLE` environment variable.
+Alternatively, you can set the `NUXT_INDEXABLE=false` environment variable.

 ### Using the Breadcrumbs component